 BBRO - cercospora on sugar beets

-Measurements needed: Hygrometry and dry temperature
+Measurements required: Hygrometry and dry temperature

-Availability of models: Plan Plus
+Availability of models: Weather Pro Plan

 THE BENEFITS OF BBRO

-Risk of cercospora on sugar beets
+The risk of cercospora on sugar beet

 How does the model work in the application?

 Sencrop integrates these disease models into its application and allows you to visualise in real time (and up to 4 days) this pressure on your plots.
 You will find 3 indicators according to the calculated risk:

 The expected risk is high It is advisable to start your treatments to protect your crops.

 The expected risk is uncertain.
 Plan a possible treatment to protect your crops, depending on your other indicators.

 The expected risk is unlikely You can save inputs for future interventions.